 Treatment of Diphyllobothriasis

-Treatment of diphyllobothriasis is with a single oral dose of praziquantel 5 to 10 mg/kg.
-Alternatively, a single 2-g dose of niclosamide (unavailable in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed.
-For children, the dose is 50 mg/kg (maximum 2 g) once.
+Treatment of diphyllobothriasis is with a single oral dose of praziquantel (1 Treatment reference Diphyllobothriasis is infection with intestinal tapeworms of the family Diphyllobothriidae.
+They are acquired by eating raw or undercooked freshwater fish.
+Treatment is with praziquantel or... read more ).
+Alternatively, a single dose of niclosamide (unavailable in the United States) is given.
 A stool sample should be repeated one month after therapy is completed to verify cure.

 Vitamin B12 may be needed to correct megaloblastic anemia if present.

-Prevention is by thoroughly cooking freshwater fish (internal temperature of ≥ 63° C [≥ 145° F]) or freezing it at recommended temperatures can kill fish tapeworms.
+Prevention of diphyllobothriasis is by thoroughly cooking freshwater fish (internal temperature of ≥ 63° C [≥ 145° F]) or freezing it at recommended temperatures can kill fish tapeworms.
 For freezing, recommendations include the following: